-The Board finds that the addition to a legally non-conforming single-family dwelling will not result in an adverse effect on the neighborhood relative to traffic as the non-conforming building already exists, and the proposed addition to a legally non-conforming single-family dwelling remains for a residential purpose.
-As such, the Board finds that this criterion is satisfied.
+The Board finds that the addition to a legally non-conforming single-family dwelling will not result in an adverse effect on the neighborhood relative to traffic as the non-conforming building already exists, and the proposed addition to the single-family dwelling will not result in additional vehicular and pedestrian traffic that would adversely affect the immediate neighborhood.
+Therefore, the Board finds that this criterion is satisfied.